metehanayhan/Datathon-2024-Competition/README.md

 The model with the lowest RMSE was selected as the final model.
 Detailed performance metrics are provided in the results section of the project.

-## Contact

-For any inquiries about this project, feel free to reach out to [Metehan Ayhan](mailto:metehanayhan1213@gmail.com).

 [TR]

 # Datathon 2024 - Evaluation Score Prediction Project